faisalmemon/ios-crash-dump-analysis-book/markdown/BuiltInHelp.md

     assert(strlen(nullPointer) == 0);
 ```

-and conveniently marks up your source code
+and conveniently marks up our source code

 ![](screenshots/analyser_null.png)

-This can be switched on for whenever the project is Built, either in shallow or deep mode according to how you feel the tradeoff should be done between slower more thorough analysis versus quicker build times with less analysis.
+This can be switched on for whenever the project is Built, either in shallow or deep mode according to how we feel the tradeoff should be done between slower more thorough analysis versus quicker build times with less analysis.
 It is in the Build Settings tab for the Xcode project file.

 ![](screenshots/static_analyser_build.png)

 For a large project that has never had an Analysis report done, the output can be overwhelming.
 There will be some noise in the report but it generally does a good job.
 There will be duplication in the report because certain classes of error will repeat throughout the code.

-If you are developing code using the Agile software methodology, then it is possible to frame the report as potential backlog items that can be worked upon during the time allocated for refactoring and maintenance.
+If we are developing code using the Agile software methodology, then it is possible to frame the report as potential backlog items that can be worked upon during the time allocated for refactoring and maintenance.

 In a large software project refactoring and maintenance should be around 20% of the work in a Sprint.
 Different viewpoints arise in this area.
 The author recommends doing such work alongside the normal development activities so long as no high risk changes are amongst the work being done.
 For risky changes, leave that till after a major update of the app has been done.
 There is usually a lull where planning and strategy is developed following a release which allows a convenient software engineering window to tackle such matters.